nosos-kindynos/Computation/README.md

                 if backtrack is True
                     erase current from path
                     erase all explorations of current
-                    backtrack current to its predecessor from path
+                    backtrack current to its predecessor from path if path is not empty

             return all_possible_paths